Sar-thak-3/Personal-Agent/README.md

 To generalize the use of URLs for this personal query agent, I've implemented a BeautifulSoup function.
 It processes HTML content, capturing text between `<h>` tags as paragraphs.
 Each paragraph is represented as a map structured as follows:
 - The script fetches HTML content from a specified URL (`url`).
 - BeautifulSoup parses the HTML, identifying headings (`<h1>` to `<h6>`).
-- It extracts text content between headings as paragraphs, capturing relevant `<a>` tags as links within each paragraph.
+- It extracts text content between headings as paragraphs, capturing relevant `<a>` tags as links within each section.
 - Each paragraph is structured into a map (`paragraph_map`) containing `title`, `content`, `page_url`, `relevant_links`, and `paragraph_number`.
 - This approach provides a clear and organized way to handle and process data extracted from various web sources.